Leaf Redis

 Setting Up Leaf Redis

 To get started with Leaf Redis, you need to have Redis installed on your machine.
-You can install Redis PHP extension by following the instructions here.
+You can install Redis PHP extension by following the instructions here, however, if you can't install the extension, you can use the Predis composer package.
+Leaf Redis supports both the Redis PHP extension and Predis, and will automatically detect which one you have installed and work with it.

 After that, we can install Leaf Redis through composer or the leaf cli.